-HSV 101 Intro to Human Service Systems SCJ 340 Race and Ethnic Relations OR SOC 215 Sociology of Gender & Sexuality HSV 343 Social Welfare Policy HSV 250 Grant Writing & Program Evaluation HSV 342 Human Behavior in the Social Environment SCJ 341 Crisis Intervention HSV 301 Counseling Strategies HSV 348 Field Experience in Human Services SCJ 352 Capstone: Standards for Professional Behavior Electives-Choose two courses:
+HSV 101 Intro to Human Service Systems

+SCJ 340 Race and Ethnic Relations

+OR

+CJ 335 Inequality and Justice

+HSV 250 Grant Writing & Program Evaluation

+HSV 301 Counseling Strategies

+SCJ 341 Crisis Intervention

+HSV 342 Human Behavior in the Social Environment

+HSV 343 Social Welfare Policy

+HSV 348 Field Experience in Human Services

+Capstone:

-SOC 101 Introduction to Sociology SOC 204 Modern Social Problems SOC 211 Sociology of the Family SOC 311 Women: The Struggle for Equality SOC 321 Methods of Social Research ANTH 210 Cultural Anthropology ANTH 310 Indians of the Americas One related course outside the major (by approval) Human Services Minor The social work minor is designed to augment a related major such as criminal justice, Spanish, religion, psychology, etc. Students who plan on either a career in human service or graduate study in social work are urged to consider the sociology major with social work courses.
+SCJ 352 Capstone: Standards for Professional Behavior Electives-Choose two courses (total 8 credits) in Human Services, Sociology, or Anthropology.
+NOTE: One course (four credits) can be from a related area outside of the department with departmental approval.
+Human Services Minor The social work minor is designed to augment a related major such as criminal justice, Spanish, religion, psychology, etc. Students who plan on either a career in human service or graduate study in social work are urged to consider the sociology major with social work courses.
 Students will: demonstrate workable understanding of major elements of the human service systems in the United States; demonstrate beginning level counseling skills, or crisis intervention skills and will know and be able to use a multi-layered understanding of human behavior in the social environment.
 Students will complete five courses as follows: Required: